RedHat-UX/red-hat-design-system/docs/theming/developers.md

 <abbr title="Red Hat Design System">RHDS</abbr>’s theming system is a high-level
 expression of the lower-level components of the system: [tokens][tokens], and [elements][elements].
-In turn, it factors into the development of the highest-level design system component, [patterns][patterns].
+In turn, it factors into the development of the highest-level design system component: [patterns][patterns].
 To use the theming system, then, developers must already be familiar with our tokens and elements.
 In other words, theming is the developer’s process of orchestrating design tokens with elements, particularly by way of themeable